-- Connect V5V to VLDO before enabling the LDO. - The LDO has an initial current limit of 85 mA at start-up with 12 VIN, therefore, do not connect any external load to VIDO during start-up. - When VLDO reaches 90 % of its final value, the LDO current limit increases to 200 mA.
-At this time the LDO may be used to supply the required bias current to the device. - ullet Switching will be held off until $V{LDO}$ reaches regulation.
+- $\bullet$ Connect $V{DD}$ to $V{LDO}$ before enabling the LDO. - The LDO has an initial current limit of 40 mA at start-up, therefore, do not connect any external load to VLDO during - When VLDO reaches 90 % of its final value, the LDO current limit increases to 200 mA.
+At this time the LDO may be used to supply the required bias current to the device.

 Attempting to operate in self-powered mode in any other configuration can cause unpredictable results and may damage the device.